Gauge Theory in Riem(M): Gauge structures over Riem: Slice theorem.

+The important result for a gauge theory in $\M'$ is the Ebin-Palais slice theorem \cite{Ebin}.
+It is analogous to the usual slice theorem, and it is that which reveals the principal fiber bundle structure in $\super'$.
+We describe necessary material for the construction of a principal connection in $\M'$, with the main aim being achieved in Theorem \ref{proj theo}.
+But to see why the analogy between the free action of the $\DD$ group on $\M'$ and finite-dimensional principal fiber bundles is more than an analogy we refer the reader to \cite{Michorbook}.

+To a certain degree the material in the first section follows \cite{Ebin}, but for the reader's convenience we give a description in our language of the material that we need, i.e., the material necessary for the rigorous definition and construction of the connection through the use of a metric in $\M$.

-\section{Constructing the vertical projection operator for the PFB-structure of $\M'$}
+\subsection{Constructing the vertical projection operator for the PFB-structure of $\M'$}

 The constructions here include technicalities needed in order to define the spaces we work with as proper Hilbert manifolds, in order that we can use certain theorems only applicable in that domain.
-If the reader is happy that we can make certain restrictions in $\M$ and $\DD$ so that we have Hilbert manifolds, onto which we have a Riemannian metric , she is welcome to skip the first two subsections.
-We use these Hilbert spaces and this Riemannian metric in the third subsection, to define the structure of the $\DD$ orbits in $\M$.
-It is here that we define and use the Fredholm Alternative most intensely, a tool which will be of much use to us.
-The bundle normal to the orbits (what we call the horizontal bundle in the main text) and the orthogonal projection with respect to this decomposition is constructed, and it is the main objective of this appendix.
-Hence this is the section used in the main text in the construction of the principal connection $\omega$ on $\M'$, through the existence of a metric on the Hilbert completion $\M^s$ (see below).
+We use these Hilbert spaces and the Riemannian metric in the third subsection, to define the structure of the $\DD$ orbits in $\M$.
+It is here that we define and use the Fredholm alternative most intensely.
+The bundle normal to the orbits (called the horizontal bundle in the main text) and the orthogonal projection with respect to such a decomposition is constructed.
+Hence this is the section used in the following chapter in the construction of the principal connection $\omega$ on $\M'$, based on the existence of a metric on the Hilbert completion $\M^s$ (see below).
 Although the constructions here are based in $\M^s$, it can be shown that they can be later transported to our merely $C^\infty$ setting of $\M'$ \cite{Ebin}.
 Lastly we state and sketch the remaining steps in the proof of the slice theorem, on which the whole gauge apparatus is based.

-\subsection{$H^s$-manifolds.
+\subsubsection{$H^s$-manifolds.
 Sobolev Lemma and all that}